holchan/AutomaLarWEB/.roo/rules-doc&adr/instructions.md

 **ADR Content Template and Instructions:**

 ---
-# ADR-NNN: [Short Descriptive Title of Decision]
+# ADR-NNNN: [Short Descriptive Title of Decision]

 - **Status:** {Must be one of: Proposed, Accepted, Rejected, Deprecated, Superseded by ADR-XXX}
     - If creating a new ADR for a decision just made, default to "Accepted".
-    - If a decision is being revisited and changed, the old ADR should be marked "Deprecated" or "Superseded by ADR-NNN (the new ADR number)", and a new ADR should be created for the new decision.
+    - If a decision is being revisited and changed, the old ADR should be marked "Deprecated" or "Superseded by ADR-NNNN (the new ADR number)", and a new ADR should be created for the new decision.
 - **Date:** {YYYY-MM-DD}
     - Current date for new ADRs or date of last significant status change/update.
 - **Relevant Context Source(s):** {Link(s) code, ADRs or docs that provided key context for this topic.
 Be specific.}